 As part of the NFIP, the Community Rating System (CRS) encourages communities to do more than meet the minimum requirements set forth by the flood program.
 The incentive is to adjust (discount) flood insurance premiums.
-The Department of Homeland Security, Federal Emergency Management Agency (FEMA), gave notification on April 1, 2017, that the Town of Southern Shores has increased to a Class 6 in the National Flood Insurance Program (NFIP) Community Rating System (CRS). https://southernshores-nc.gov/wp-content/uploads/2014/09/2017-CRS-Final-Determination-Letter.pdf The floodplain management activities implemented by our community qualifies property owners to receive a 20 percent discount in the premium cost of flood insurance for NFIP policies issued or renewed in Special Flood Hazard Areas (SFHA) on or after May 1, 2017.
-This increase is based on a field verification of the towns five-year cycle CRS application.
-Please note: Preferred Risk Policies, applicable in X Zones, on the towns community's NFIP Flood Insurance Rate Map are not eligible for the CRS discount.
+The Department of Homeland Security, Federal Emergency Management Agency (FEMA), gave notification on November 4, 2021, that the Town of Southern Shores remained a Class 6 in the National Flood Insurance Program (NFIP) Community Rating System (CRS).
+The floodplain management activities implemented by our community qualifies property owners to receive a 20 percent discount in the premium cost of flood insurance for NFIP policies issued or renewed in Special Flood Hazard Areas (SFHA) on or after April 1, 2022.
+This is based on a field verification of the Town's five-year cycle CRS application.
+Please note: Preferred Risk Policies, applicable in X Zones, on the Town's community NFIP Flood Insurance Rate Map are not eligible for the CRS discount.
 However, with the current Class 6 rating, the standard rated flood insurance policies in X Zones are limited to a CRS discount of 10 percent.

 The Southern Shores Floodplain Management Plan was developed in order to limit life and property losses due to major flood.
-The town experiences hurricanes, tropical storms, and winter storms (nor'easters) and periodic high rainfall levels.
+The Town experiences hurricanes, tropical storms, and winter storms (nor'easters) and periodic high rainfall levels.
 Nor'easters are less intense than hurricanes but occur more frequently and cover larger areas.
-Storms that progress up the Pamlico, Albemarle and Currituck sounds may create a storm surge that floods most canal front portions of Southern Shores.
+Storms that progress up the Pamlico, Albemarle and Currituck Sounds may create a storm surge that floods most canal front portions of Southern Shores.
 Besides flood damage to structures, ocean water breaching the dune system has the potential of flooding NC Hwy 12 (Ocean Boulevard and Duck Road), impeding traffic and preventing residents and visitors from using the highway for egress.
 Damage to the dune system will require repairing and rebuilding at a significant cost.